MadhanBabuUradi/shopping-hub-backend/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 🤝 **Contributing**
 **Contributions are welcome!
-Please fork the repository and submit a pull request for improvements or bug fixes.**
+Please fork the repository and submit a pull request for improvements or bug fixes!**